addyhebou/doordash-interview-prep/README.md

 Step 2 (next 10–15 minutes): Add comments + votes locally

-Step 3: Extract components (one by one)
+Step 3: Ask what is next priority: styling to match png or Extract components (one by one)

 ### Possible Future Refactors